ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 }
 ```

-## Recover the signer X-Chain address in dapp
+## Recover the Signer X-Chain Address in Dapp

 In the dapp, receive as a parameter the 33-byte compressed public key to recover the X-Chain Address.